aantron/ocaml.org/data/planet/ocamlpro/opam-20-tips.md

 add <code>--working-dir</code> so that your uncommitted changes are taken into account.</p>
 <h2>Local switches</h2>
 <blockquote>
-<p>Opam 2.0 introduced a new feature called &quot;local switches&quot;.
+<p>Opam 2.0 introduced a new feature called "local switches".
 This section
 explains what it is about, why, when and how to use them.</p>
 </blockquote>
 <p>Opam <em>switches</em> allow to maintain several separate development environments,